 Name: Graham Parker IEng ACIBSE MIET

 Which Institution(s) are you a member of?
-Associate Member of the Chartered Institution of Building Services Engineers (ACIBSE), Member of the Institute of Engineering and Technology (MIET)
+The Chartered Institution of Building Services Engineers (CIBSE) and the Institution of Engineering and Technology (IET)

 Where are you based?
 Newcastle

-What spurred you to progress towards registration as an IEng?
+What spurred you to progress towards registration as an Incorporated Engineer (IEng)?

 What advice would you give someone considering professional registration as an IEng?